March 28, 2021

 This opportunity provided by CBTE also creates one of its unique challenges.
 Through CBTE entire educational programs can be tailored to an individual student’s journey of discipleship.
 Rather than building a Pyramid of Courses CBTE allows each student to have a customized educational journey.
 To put that more simply – two students could graduate from the same institution with the same degree and yet engage different content, complete different assignments, and progress at different speeds.
 Therein lies the challenge.
 With that level of customization, how do we ensure quality?
 If quality is no longer determined by consistency of content or assignments, how then is it determined?

 Our answer is that while quality must be contextually defined, it can be broadly assured through a commitment to shared language, practices, and commitments.
-We call this a quality framework – a framework that empowers students to envision a compelling path toward mastery, and mentors to recognize when contextualized mastery has been achieved.
+We call this a quality framework – a framework that empowers students to envision a compelling path toward proficiency, and mentors to recognize when contextualized proficiency has been achieved.

 In general, the quality framework is a series of cascading interests that mutually reinforce each other.
 Those interests fall into three broad categories: